 Sustained awareness of posture, breath, sensations, and thoughts,

-conjoined with a radical acceptance of what is
+conjoined with radical acceptance of impermanence,

-leads to a deepening stillness, out of which comes
+leads to a deepening stillness,

-and the slow mending of the soul.
+uncommon kindness, and the slow mending of the soul.